ng-Classic/ng-classic/aio/content/guide/template-typecheck.md

 ### Strict mode

-Angular Classicmaintains the behavior of the `fullTemplateTypeCheck` flag, and introduces a third "strict mode".
+Angular Classic maintains the behavior of the `fullTemplateTypeCheck` flag, and introduces a third "strict mode".
 Strict mode is a superset of full mode, and is accessed by setting the `strictTemplates` flag to true.
 This flag supersedes the `fullTemplateTypeCheck` flag.
-In strict mode, Angular Classicuses checks that go beyond the version 8 type-checker.
+In strict mode, Angular Classic uses checks that go beyond the version 8 type-checker.

 <div class="alert is-helpful">